Concerned about your online behaviour

 The content and exercises here are based on our experience of working with those people and on their feedback and suggestions.
 We think we can help you too, not only to get on the right path, but also to help you stay on it.

-- The information provided throughout this website is intended for information, self-exploration and self-help only.
-It is designed to increase awareness in people who may feel that they have a problem with illegal Internet images, or have thought about accessing them but not already done so.
+The information provided throughout this website is intended for information, self-exploration and self-help only.
+It is designed to increase awareness in people who may feel that they have a problem with online offending.
 The information contained in this website is not, and should not be taken as, a substitute for professional advice and/or treatment.

-- The Stop It Now team accepts no liability for claims by, or damages of any kind whatsoever to, users of this website.
+The Stop It Now!
+UK and Ireland team accepts no liability for claims by, or damages of any kind whatsoever to, users of this website.
 This also applies to decisions or actions taken by any individuals on the basis of the information contained on this website.

-- The information and materials, unless stated otherwise, are copyrighted by Stop It Now and are intended solely for the users own use.
+The information and materials, unless stated otherwise, are copyrighted by Stop It Now!
+UK and Ireland and are intended solely for the users own use.

-- The contents, design and format of this website are under the ownership of Stop It Now and must not be reproduced or distributed without prior permission.
+The contents, design and format of this website are under the ownership of Stop It Now!
+UK and Ireland and must not be reproduced or distributed without prior permission.